Colegio María Auxiliadora

-Colegio María Auxiliadora ("Mary Help of Christians") located in Carolina, Puerto Rico, is a co-educational catholic school that belongs to the school system of the Archdiocese of San Juan de Puerto Rico.
+Colegio María Auxiliadora ("Mary Help of Christians") located in Carolina, Puerto Rico, is a co-educational Catholic school that belongs to the school system of the Archdiocese of San Juan de Puerto Rico.
 This institution offers courses from pre-kindergarten to the twelfth grade.

 History

 Colegio Maria Auxiliadora was founded in 1960 by the Order of Salesians Sisters.
 His first classrooms were adjacent to the San Fernando Carolina parish and in 1967 acquired is current land.
 The parish priests then were Ángel Fernández, and Monsignor Baudilio Merino.
-In 1979 the school became part of the Archdiocese of San Juan de Puerto Rico.
+In 1979, the school became part of the Archdiocese of San Juan de Puerto Rico.

 2020 Coronavirus Pandemic

-During the COVID-19 pandemic a parish priest was one of the first to test positive for the virus forcing a quarantine of the school.
+During the COVID-19 pandemic, a parish priest was one of the first to test positive for the virus.
+This forced a quarantine of the school.

 Mission

 The goal of Colegio Maria Auxiliadora is to educate and evangelize, and to achieve the full development of the student in all aspects: intellectual, spiritual, physical and moral.